floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 - any command buffers associated with the new frame are reset via `vkResetCommandBuffer()`
 - ...and recording into those command buffers is started via `vkBeginCommandBuffer()`
-- additionally the other subsystems are informed because they might want to do their own thing by calling:
+- additionally the other subsystems are informed because they might want to do their own thing:
   - `_sg_vk_uniform_after_acquire()`
   - `_sg_vk_bind_after_acquire()`
   - `_sg_vk_staging_stream_after_acquire()`

 The other internal function of the frame-sync system is `_sg_vk_submit_frame_command_buffers()`.
-This is called at the end of a 'sokol-gfx frame' in `sg_commit()` call.
-The main job of this function is to call submit the recorded command buffers for the current frame via `vkQueueSubmit()`.
+This is called at the end of a 'sokol-gfx frame' in the `sg_commit()` call.
+The main job of this function is to submit the recorded command buffers for the current frame via `vkQueueSubmit()`.
 This submit operation uses the two semaphores we got handed from the outside world (e.g. sokol-app) as part of the swapchain information in `sg_begin_pass()`: